wweziza/SAM-scoreboard/README.md

 # Usage
 It's plug and play, just  make sure to ensure it on your server.cfg.
+Press 'Y' to show the scoreboard and for closing it, you can adjust it later in configuration or just edit the script (for now)

 ## Callback